 Survey every customer

 Give each user a survey to fill out and see where they’re stuck or what needs improving.
-A good idea would be to put surveys to help make a better product and get feedback on what should change.
+A good idea would be to put reviews to help make a better product and get feedback on what should change.
 It also helps with the insight of risky users who are considering leaving your application.
-Setting up a survey is very important and you should try to examine every little piece of data.
+Setting up a survey is very important, and you should try to examine every little piece of data.

 Don’t automatically downgrade users

 If the app is paid and the user fails to do so, makes sure that they can return to a free product version.
 This makes for a great way to ensure customer retention, even if it means offering them a version of the app with more ads.
 Such users can segment and easily targeted by future promotions.
 Offering a cheaper price for previous customers might just get them to come back.

 If you don’t get a response from the user and you don’t know why they leaving you, it’s hard to figure out how to increase your future satisfaction.
 The best way to figure this out is to retrace their steps using metrics.
 It’s good a great idea to introduce an exit poll or survey, in order to gather specific insights.
 Offer them compassion and express emotion due to the fact they’re leaving.
 Place customers at the center of your business.